 - In Guardians of the Galaxy the Galactic Council meet and discuss how earth is crazy and logic holds no sway there.
 The repeated repulsions of Thanos, Galactus and the Dark Phoenix are all cited as examples of why it's so dangerous.
 Later, one Spartax candidate for political office is seen vowing to, if elected, go and wipe out Earth before some cosmic conqueror takes over and harnesses Earth's many superheroes to conquer the galaxy.

 - The Killing Joke:

 The Joker: Faced with the inescapable fact that human existence is mad, random and pointless, one in eight of them crack up and go stark slavering buggo!
 Who can blame them?
 In a world as psychotic as this... any other response would be crazy!

-In No Gods Only Guns, humanity is generally considered batshit crazy by the Citadel species.
-There's a good reason for it; rampant genetic experimentation by the various Mega Corp. superpowers upon the human genome has resulted in wild mutations, with insanity being a common side effect of the more physiological-altering effects.
-As a result, you get a human race that thinks shotguns that shoot rockets and personal shielding systems that create giant explosions when they collapse is not only viable, but preferable.
+- In No Gods, Only Guns, humanity is generally considered batshit crazy by the Citadel species.
+There's a good reason for it; rampant genetic experimentation by the various Mega-Corp superpowers upon the human genome has resulted in wild mutations, with insanity being a common side effect of the more physiological-altering effects.
+As a result, you get a human race that thinks shotguns that shoot rockets and personal shielding systems that create giant explosions when they collapse are not only viable, but preferable.